 The law requires the insurance company to compensate you for a replacement vehicle while your vehicle is being repaired.
-Some insurance companies in Texas will allow you to rent a car on a "direct bill" to them.
-Others will agree to reimburse you after the fact, and only for the amount of days they deem reasonable.
+Some insurance companies in Texas will allow you to rent a car on a “direct bill” to them.
+Others will agree to reimburse you after the fact and only for the number of days they deem reasonable.
 Also, if the insurance company declares your vehicle a total loss, they no longer will have an obligation to pay for a replacement vehicle since your vehicle is not being repaired.
-This entire area of property damage repair and car rental reimbursement is laden with traps for the unwary victim and can cause much frustration.
+This entire area of property damage repair and car rental reimbursement is laden with traps for the unwary victim, and can cause much frustration.

 Will the insurance company pay for me to go to the doctor?

 No. Insurance companies pay on a reimbursement basis and only at the end of the case when you are ready to settle and release them from any further liability.
-More importantly, the insurance company will conduct a so-called audit of the medical bills and will reduce them so that they can avoid paying full reimbursement.
+More importantly, the insurance companies will conduct a so-called audit of the medical bills and will reduce them so that they can avoid paying full reimbursement.